-It’s finally fall!
-The cooler weather is here, the leaves are changing again and around the corner is the upcoming winter with goodies and shopping.
+It’s finally winter!
+The cold weather is here, the leaves have changed again and the holidays are around the corner.
 But before it gets too busy, let me be the knot on your finger and remind you about protecting your home from overwintering pests.
 In a previous post, we mentioned the science and anatomy of overwintering pests.
 You can find the detailed article here: https://bullfrogpest.com/prepare-overwintering-pests-fall-season/.

 Some overwintering pests include mice, bats, boxelder bugs, beetles and stink bugs.
 Though you may not see the same pests as you did during summer, it’s important to prepare for winter.
 Here are some tips from the National Pest Management Association on preventing pest invasion during winter: